onflow/full-observer-node-example/README.md

-# Setting Up a Full Observer Node
+# Setting Up a Consensus Follower

-The full observer node is implemented using the Consensus Follower library.
-This example demonstrates how to setup and run the Consensus Follower.
+A full observer node needs to follow the Flow protocol consensus to keep track of new finalized blocks.
+This is done using the consensus follower library included in [onflow/flow-go/follower](https://github.com/onflow/flow-go/blob/master/follower/consensus_follower.go).
+This repo provides a working example of how to use the consensus follower library.

+For an example of a complete full observer node, see [DPS](https://github.com/optakt/flow-dps).

 ## Fetching genesis data